jordan-mace/solaredge-ui/README.md

 # SolarEdge UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A little React Web UI to keep an eye on your SolarEdge usage.
+Backend API written in Go with the ability to cache specific requests.

 ## Backend

+### Setup
+To get started, you'll need to get your site ID and your API Key.

+Go to [SolarEdge Monitoring](https://monitoring.solaredge.com/solaredge-web/p/login?locale=en_US) and log in.
+Your site ID is your ID shown on the page.

+To get your API key, click Admin > Site Access and scroll down to API Access.

+Tick the 'I have agreed' and click Save.
+A new API Key should generate.

+### Run

-Running the backend is simple, just run `go run api/index.go`
+Running the backend is simple, just run `SE_API_KEY=[YOUR API KEY HERE] SE_SITE=[YOUR SITE ID HERE] go run api/index.go`

 ## Frontend
 #### Available Scripts